smeggins/RedAcademyPong/README.md

         -win screen is now working.
             -still need to stop the win screen from directing to the pause menu

-## Beta 2
+## Beta 2.0

     Menu.js
-        fixed the pause menu issue. works like a dream now.
+        -fixed the pause menu issue. works like a dream now.

     paddle.js
-        applied the same concept to fix the paddle movement in menu bug
+        -applied the same concept to fix the paddle movement in menu bug

     Note:
-        I dreamed about the pausemenu problem all night... and then, INSPIRATION! the answer was staring me in the face the whole time. of course I check the value of paused IN the event handler so it checks every time a key is pressed......
+        -I dreamed about the pausemenu problem all night... and then, INSPIRATION! the answer was staring me in the face the whole time. of course I check the value of paused IN the -event handler so it checks every time a key is pressed......
 I cant believe that took me like 4 hours at least of googling, and troubleshooting..
-I deserve a treat, greasy diner breakfast here i come!
+I deserve a treat, greasy -diner breakfast here i come!

 ## Beta 1.16

+    Menu.js
-    Restart function in pause menu is now fully functional!
+        -Restart function in pause menu is now fully functional!

 ## Beta 1.15

+    paddles.js
-    Made both paddles able to move smoothly and independantly of each other.
+        -Made both paddles able to move smoothly and independantly of each other.
             -took a while, spent a long time trying to get keypress to work over seperate key up and down checks but at the end of the day this works...

 ## Beta 1.14